 Once ready, head out for an exploration of the area.
 Of course, you can explore the loch, the hilly roadways and also the tidal island of Eilean Tioram where Castle Tioram calls home.

 13:00 Head back to the hotel: Drop the bikes back at your hotel (agreed with Sunart Cycles).

 14:00 Drive to Ardnamurchan Distillery: The drive itself will take around 20-minutes and it’s well worth a visit if you have a hankering for some good-quality whisky.
 You can tour the distillery and they’ll even let you taste a few.
 The postcode for the distillery is PH36 4JG.

-15:00 Picnic time: After all that biking and distillery touring, grab a picnic basket from Sunart Centre and head to the edge of the loch for a scrumptious picnic of local cheeses, fresh vegetables, hearty sandwiches, and plenty of locally-produced pates.
+15:00 Picnic time: After all that biking and distillery tour, grab a picnic basket from Sunart Centre and head to the edge of the loch for a scrumptious picnic of local cheeses, fresh vegetables, hearty sandwiches, and plenty of locally-produced pates.

 If you’re feeling extra indulgent, ask the lovely team if they have their sticky toffee pudding available and take some away with you.
 I promise you, it’s amazing – especially when heated up.

 16:00 Drive Glenbeg – Strontian: About 30 minutes and beautiful.

 16:30 Visit an artist studio: On your way from Glenberg, make a pitstop at Resipole Studios in, you’ve guessed it, Resipole.
 Andrew Sinclair and his team have made an intimate artist studio that showcases some beautiful art that you can buy right off the wall.
 The postcode for your GPS is PH36 4HX.